vladopajic/go-test-coverage/README.md

 ...
 ```

-Similarly, the entire function can be excluded from coverage statistics when a comment is found at the start line of the function body.
+Similarly, the entire function can be excluded from coverage statistics when a comment is found at the start line of the function body (right after `{`).
 ```go
 func bar() { // coverage-ignore
 ...